Apps | Sayv Ilahsiav

 Designing for the moment of decision.

-The swipe screen was imagined whole before I opened Figma: thumbnails at the top, large preview in the middle, action buttons at the bottom.
+The swipe screen was painted in my mind even before I opened Figma: a row of thumbnails at the top, large preview in the middle covering most of the screen, and the row of action buttons at the bottom.

-What took longer was the colour semantics for the action buttons.
-After three failed passes, it settled into: Delete = error red, Keep = primary (brand colour), Undo/Skip = tertiary (neutral).
-The semantics were clear; translating them into something consistent took iteration.
+Colour semantics surprisingly took way longer.
+After three failed iterations, I settled into: Delete = error red, Keep = primary (brand colour), Undo/Skip = tertiary (neutral).
+Now that the semantics were clear, translating them into something consistent took another series of iterations.

 4.2 — Reducing cognitive load

 • Skip.
-Indecision shouldn’t block progress.
+Progress shouldn’t be blocked by indecision.
 If you’re not sure, move on.

 • The Menu screen as intermediary.
-Users don’t go straight from Home to Swipe — they pick an album first.
-This forces scope: “I’m cleaning this album,” not “I’m cleaning my whole gallery.”
-A constraint that actually reduces decision fatigue by shrinking the problem.
+Users do not jump from the Home page to the Swipe screen.
+They choose a particular folder.
+This provides scope: “I’m cleaning this album,” not “I’m cleaning my whole gallery.”
+A boundary that actually reduces decision fatigue by compartmentalizing the problem.

-Partway through development, a quiet realization: device folders don’t match how users think about their media.
-Nobody with 9,000 photos thinks “I need to clean the Camera folder.”
-They think “I need to clean up everything from last year.”
+Somewhere along the way during the design phase, I realized device folders don’t match how users think about their media.
+Nobody with 9,000 photos is thinking “I need to clean the Camera folder.”
+We are thinking “I need to clean up everything from last year.”

-So I added Group By Month / Year / Type — virtual albums that don’t exist on the device.
-Users can slice their gallery by how they think, not how the OS stores files.
+So I added views.
+Like filters but better.
+Group By Month / Year / Type.
+These would be virtual albums that don’t exist on the device.
+Now the users can slice their gallery by how they think, not how the device stores files.

 05 / Building & Iteration